shravan188/how-i-learnt-x-in-y-days/hld_system_design_learning_journey.md

 3. Why do we need a selector within kind:Deployment, since deployment will already know which pod to target/deploy?
 4. What is the difference bw pod and container?(refer Veeramalla)
 5. How to use kubectl create secret?
+6. WHat is the advantage of having the deployments in multiple file vs everything in 1 file?
+7. Does the ip address of pod keep on changing kubernetes?
+How about node ip address?
+8. How to know which cluster a service belongs to?
+9. What is difference bw NodePort, LoadBalancer and Ingress?
+10. I tried bashing into a Kubernetes pod and then trying to ping a service, but it did not work.
+Why?
+11. How to make 2 Kubernetes services talk to each other?
+For example, I have a Flask app running on 1 node, how do I connect to the Postgres service using sqlalchemy?

 ### References
 1. https://stackoverflow.com/questions/42078080/add-nginx-conf-to-kubernetes-cluster